Alphathur/spring-boot-k8s-app/README.md

 ## Setup application
 ### download this project
-download or clone this project, use your master node ip to replace `192.168.6.128` in [deploy/spring-boot-deployment.yaml](https://github.com/Alphathur/spring-boot-k8s-app/blob/master/deploy/spring-boot-deployment.yaml#L30)
+download or clone this project, use your master node ip to replace `192.168.6.128` in [deploy/spring-boot-deployment.yaml](https://github.com/Alphathur/spring-boot-k8s-app/blob/master/deploy/spring-boot-deployment.yaml#L30). and cd to the proejct's root directory
 ### start mysql database
 ```bash
 kubectl apply -f deploy/mysql-pv.yaml